thinkshout/thinkshout/blog/_posts/2014-06-09-creating-an-infinite-scroll-masonry-block-without-views.md

 ## Triggering the infinite scroll function

 The Autopager handler we just defined acts our gas with respect to the infinite scroll action, but we also need a break.
-The following snippet, taken from `views_infinite_scroll.js` uses some fancy math to determine when the user has hit page bottom and onyl calls `handle.autopager('load')` when this is the case…effectively acting as the break.
+The following snippet, taken from `views_infinite_scroll.js` uses some fancy math to determine when the user has hit page bottom and only calls `handle.autopager('load')` when this is the case, effectively acting as the break.

 ```JavaScript
 // Trigger autoload if content height is less than doc height already